jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/exercise1.md

 In this task, you will gain an understanding of the Azure Developer CLI (azd) and how it facilitates the deployment of cloud resources.
 You'll explore the main bicep file, the core infrastructure template for your application, and learn about the primary resources it defines, including key parameters, dependencies, and outputs.
 By the end, you'll be familiar with how azd uses this file to automate provisioning, setting the foundation for deploying resources with ease in the next steps.

->**Lab tip:** **AZD (Azure Developer CLI)** is a command-line tool designed to streamline the process of building, deploying, and managing Azure applications.
+> **Lab Tip:** **AZD (Azure Developer CLI)** is a command-line tool designed to streamline the process of building, deploying, and managing Azure applications.
 It simplifies the interaction with Azure resources by allowing developers to define infrastructure using code, deploy applications, and manage environments in a more efficient and automated way.

 1. From the desktop, open **Visual Studio Code**.

    ![](../media/ex1img0.png)

-1. On **Visual Studio Code** pane, select **Open Folder** under **file** menu from top menu.
+1. In **Visual Studio Code**, go to the **File** menu at the top and select **Open Folder...**

    ![](../media/ex1img6.png)